Occupational Therapy Assistant

 Special Information:

 The OTA program has an affiliation agreement with the Uniformed Services University, College of Allied Health Sciences (CAHS).
-Once students have successfully completed all pre-requisite general education college coursework, phase I didactic, and level I and level II fieldwork experience, they are awarded an Associate of Science in Health Sciences degree in occupational therapy from the CAHS.
+Once students have successfully completed the graduation requirements, to include all pre-requisite general education college coursework, phase I didactic, and level I and level II fieldwork experience requirements, they are awarded an Associate of Science in Health Sciences degree in occupational therapy from the CAHS.

 Prospective students must complete the following pre-requisite general college coursework with a “C” or better: English composition I (3SH), English composition II (3SH), college algebra or higher (3SH), humanities (3SH), and a social science such as psychology or sociology (3SH).